2017 Celebration of Excellence Awards Event

 - Laura Kutcher-For achieving new skills and embracing new challenges with a positive spirit.
 After 58 years of living with her family, Laura recently moved into a new home with housemates.

 - Matthew Plantz-For his commitment and leadership in supporting people with disabilities.
-Matthew is a former president of People Power and often speaks on behalf of people with disabilities before elected officials, faith communities and others.
+Matthew is the former president of People Power and often speaks on behalf of people with disabilities before elected officials, faith communities and others.

 - Mynyawn Redd-For her tireless efforts to educate and improve herself.
 Mynyawn is a teacher’s assistant at The Little Lighthouse Childcare in Ellicott City, where she is working to develop a sign language program for the staff and students.